 This assault on the integrity of God’s Word opened the floodgates of apostasy.
 Before long Christian theologians and ministers were laughing about the virgin birth of Jesus, discounting His miracles, casting doubt on His resurrection, and flatly denying His second coming.

 A second set of prophecies warn that the Church will be assaulted by cultic deception in the end times.
-Jesus emphasized this point repeatedly in His Olivet Discourse (Matt.
-24:5,11 & 24).
-And Paul underlined it in the strongest possible language when he wrote: “The Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons” (I Tim.
-4:1).
+Jesus emphasized this point repeatedly in His Olivet Discourse (Matthew 24:5,11, 24).
+And Paul underlined it in the strongest possible language when he wrote: “The Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons” (1 Timothy 4:1).

 Equally appalling is the direct penetration of the Church by cultic doctrine.
 Well known Christian leaders are advocating the ancient Shamanistic practice of visualization as the key to prayer.
 Others are teaching one of Satan’s oldest lies — that those who have been born again are “little gods.”

 The latest cultic fad is the concept of Satanic salvation; namely, that we do not owe our salvation to the blood Jesus shed on the Cross but rather to some imaginary torment which He suffered at the hands of Satan for three days in Hell.
 And then, of course, there is Masonry, the oldest form of cultic penetration of the Church, with its secret blood oaths, its works salvation, and its Universalism.